RoboticExplorationLab/roboticexplorationlab.github.io/_projects/trajopt.md

 layout: project
 image: "http://stanford.edu/group/rexlab/img/perch.png"
-no-link: true
-last-updated: 2018-10-01
+last-updated: 2019-02-05
 ---

 We're developing a novel indirect solver, based on iterative LQR (iLQR), that allows for general inequality and equality constraints, infeasible starts with specification of an initial guess trajectory, and high-order integration.
 The open-source code is available as part of the Julia package [TrajectoryOptimization.jl](https://github.com/RoboticExplorationLab/TrajectoryOptimization.jl.git).